Funding Support for Neuroinformatics Training and Education Activities

 The INCF Training and Education Committee will award funding to facilitate the development of training materials that align with INCF’s mission and strategic objectives.
 Funding will drive forward the development of training materials, such as tutorials, demos, use of open data, and video recording of courses, and support the inclusion of neuroinformatics-related instruction in existing courses.

-In this funding cycle, funds will be awarded in two main categories:
+In this funding cycle, funds will be awarded in the following category: